University of Lethbridge – BS

 Computer Networks Practical | Core Subject Practical | |

-Database Management Systems Practica | Core Subject Practical | |
+Database Management Systems Practical | Core Subject Practical | |

 Mobile Programming Practical | Core Subject Practical | |